Pesopes/romanetool/CUSTOM_SCENARIOS_GUIDE.md

 - "icon" – A small image that is visible only in the scenario picker. **Leave blank to not show any picture**
 - "author" – Just a small acknowledgment for your hard work.
 Visible only in the scenario picker.
 - "year" –  Visible only in the scenario picker.
-- "hidden" – If true, it will not be visible in the scneario picker.
+- "hidden" – If true, it will not be visible in the scenario picker.
 Useful if it is under development and not ready for others to view but it is still accessible by using a direct link.
 - "descriptionUnlockPath" - Path starting from the static directory to a scenario which has to be completed to show the description of this scenario.
 When omitted, the description will be always shown.
 Possible uses:
   - setting this to the path to the this scenario will hide possible spoilers
   - setting this to path to scenario which should be played before will hide it until the previous scenario has been completed